William Does His Bit: Claude Finds a Companion

 When the outlaws hear from William that sweet production has stopped during the remainder of the war, they decide to make their own sweets and sell them to the shops and eat them themselves.
 Each boy races through their mother's larder and bring back an odd array.
 Included are a tin of sardines and a some coconut pieces.
 They mix it all together to create "sardine toffee" and taste it, with the following results.
 First tastiness, second a lasting flavour, third a green countenance!
 One by one they leave until only William and Ginger remain.
 When William casually mentions the cakes and sweets they would receive at the party they were attending that evening, Ginger goes too.
-But, William, never one to say 'I surrender' in any case of the like, goes bravely, yet worriedly to the party.
+But, William, never one to say 'I surrender' in any case of the like, goes bravely, yet worriedly, to the party.
 At Mrs Bott's place, where the party will be held, a woman has come to seek one of the children who appears most earnest, to take home to be a companion to her son, Claude.
-Claude, it turns out, is a bully, even larger than William, and by his mothers standards after all, (she is writing books on child psychology) he should play with a meeker child, so the meeker one would become braver and more manly, and the manly one (meaning Claude) would become more meek.
+Claude, it turns out, is a bully, even larger than William, and by his mother's standards after all, (she is writing books on child psychology) he should play with a meeker child, so the meeker one would become braver and more manly, and the manly one (meaning Claude) would become more meek.
 If she had known William's usual look when he hadn't eaten a sweet made of sardines, she may not have been so inclined to take him.
 But, she didn't.
 So, she took him.
 And, when Claude expects another babyish child to pummel at his own will (the father and gardener and housemaid were told not to interfere with proceedings, so not to disturb the balance as Claude's mother said, so unfortunately they watched a poor child being left to the manly strength of Claude) found that William was not his regular punch bag, but a more manly person.
 When Mrs Brown expects William to come home changed, she gets a full surprise.
 William, not only unchanged but invigorated, walks in!